Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: An MHD Model for the chromosphere

 \subsection{Numerical Scheme}

-The model's finite volume method and second-order scheme is the Total Variation Diminishing Monotonic Upwind Scheme for Conservation Laws (TVD-MUSCL) to avoid spurious oscillations and capture shocks that may arise in the solution.
-It is a cell-centered numerical scheme with extrapolated cell edge variables.
+The model's finite-volume method and second-order scheme is the Total Variation Diminishing Monotonic Upwind Scheme for Conservation Laws (\textsf{TVD-MUSCL}) to avoid spurious oscillations and capture shocks that may arise in the solution.
+It is a cell-centered numerical scheme with extrapolated cell-edge variables.
 The extrapolated variables are calculated using a linear reconstruction with flux limiters.
 The nonlinear flux is handled using a high-resolution scheme by \citet{Kurganov2000} of the form:

 where $u$ is the primitive variable, $f$ is the nonlinear conservative flux, $l$ and $r$ are the left and right extrapolated states, $j$ is the index of one of the two dimensions, and $\lambda$ is the largest eigenvalue (characteristic speed) of the corresponding $u$.